ChrisWhealy/parse-sap-atom-feed/docs/decimals.md

 ### Transforming `Edm.Decimal` to `rust_decimal::Decimal`

-An `Edm.Decinmal` field allows you to specify both the maximum number of digits in the decimal number (using the `Precision` aatribute), and the number of digits to the right of the decimal separator (using the `Scale` attribute).
+An `Edm.Decinmal` field allows you to specify both the maximum number of digits in the decimal number (using the `Precision` attribute), and the number of digits to the right of the decimal separator (using the `Scale` attribute).

 In a `rust_decimal::Decimal` value however, the maximum number of digits is hard-coded to 64.
-Consequently, when transforming an `Edm.Decimal` value, we can make use of the `Scale` aatribute, but the `Precision` attribute has no meaning.
+Consequently, when transforming an `Edm.Decimal` value, we can make use of the `Scale` attribute, but the `Precision` attribute has no meaning.

 ### `Edm.Decimal` Custom Deserializer